How fast you can you type?

 Time to Completion

 Word Per Minute (WPM) Test

 So, what was your words per minute test score?

 90 or more?

-If you’re around average, you should be able to hit around 41 words per minute.
+If you type at an average speed, you should be able to hit around 41 words per minute (WPM).

 Here’s a quick chart of typing speeds so you can see where you stand: